cpu/vexation/site/content/blog/delta-offset/index.md

 If a program infected by `pijector` is run it will immediately crash at the first invocation of `FindFirstFileA`.
 Fixing this problem is going to take even more runtime contortions and I'll save that for the next post :-) _It's a lot of work to make a functional virus!_

-Beyond that big problem there's also a smaller problem: the generation 0 `pijector.exe` binary will only work if its run under `td32` or another debugger.
-The reason is fairly simple to understand: moving the old `.data` section into the `.code` section means the virus is writing to its own code and that's not what Borland Turbo Assembler expected.
+Beyond that big problem there's also a smaller problem: the generation 0 `pijector.exe` binary will only work if it's run under `td32` or another debugger.
+The reason is fairly simple to understand: moving the old `.data` section into the `.code` section means the virus is **writing** to its own code section and that's not what Borland Turbo Assembler expected: it created the section read-only.

 When `tasm32/tlink32` builds the generation 0 `pijector.exe` binary the `CODE` section it creates is marked `CER` (contains code, executable, readable).
 Notably it doesn't have the `W` flag for "writable".
 This is only a problem for generation 0 because every subsequent generation will have virus code located in a section that the previous generation of the virus created, not Borland, and the virus code always makes the sections it creates writable.